-- The Judicial Advisor shall determine the composition of judicial bodies and appellate boards and, shall determine which judicial body, Judicial Advisor and Appellate Board shall be authorized to hear each case. - The Judicial Advisor shall develop policies for the administration of the judicial program and procedural rules for the conduct of hearings that are not inconsistent with provisions of the Student Code. - Decisions made by a judicial body and/or Judicial Advisor shall be final, pending the normal appeal process. - A judicial body may be designated as arbiter of disputes within the student community in cases that do not involve a violation of the Student Code.
+- The Judicial Advisor shall determine the composition of judicial bodies and appellate boards and shall determine which judicial body, Judicial Advisor and Appellate Board shall be authorized to hear each case.
+Normally, the Technical College Student Discipline Committee shall be the judicial body authorized to hear cases alleging violations of the Student Code. - 2.
+The Judicial Advisor shall develop policies for the administration of the judicial program and procedural rules for the conduct of hearings that are not inconsistent with provisions of the Student Code. - 3.
+Decisions made by a judicial body and/or Judicial Advisor shall be final, pending the normal appeal process.

+4. A judicial body may be designated as arbiter of disputes within the student community in cases that do not involve a violation of the Student Code.
 All parties must agree to arbitration, and to be bound by the decision with no right of appeal.